A Course on the Introduction to Quantum Software Engineering: Experience Report: In-Class Participation Activities

-\header{Lecture 5: White-box and black-box Grover's algorithm implementations.} Students completed a partially implemented version of Grover's algorithm, experimented with iteration counts, and observed performance trends.
-This white-box implementation was contrasted with the use of a packaged black-box version of the same algorithm.
+Students completed a partially implemented version of Grover's algorithm, experimented with iteration counts, and observed performance trends.
+This white-box implementation was contrasted with a packaged black-box version of the same algorithm.
 The comparison prompted discussion of abstraction boundaries, reuse, and testing considerations.
-The session concluded with discussion of mapping Grover's algorithm to constraint-satisfaction problems such as 3-SAT~\smcite{cook1971complexity}.
+The session concluded by mapping Grover's algorithm to constraint-satisfaction problems such as 3-SAT~\smcite{cook1971complexity}.